 As the most significant source of our GHG Emissions come from diesel consumption, we are evaluating ways to reduce our diesel consumption.
-Fuel switching and electrification are two approaches under consideration
+Fuel switching and electrification are two approaches under consideration.

-▶ Replacement of conventional fossil-fuel based feedstocks with low carbon feedstocks such as biofuels or natural gas.
+Replacement of conventional fossil-fuel based feedstocks with low carbon feedstocks, such as biofuels or natural gas.

-- Biofuels are typically liquid fuels wholly or partially made from fuels whose feedstock was a plant-based material and can often be directly substituted into the applications where conventional fossil fuels are currently used. - Natural gas has lower CO2e emissions than diesel for an equivalent energy output, although retrofit of equipment, or purchase of new equipment could be needed, with its inherent embodied carbon and capital cost. - Independent GHG consultants, TPC has calculated that switching to natural gas could reduce our emissions by around 20,000 tonnes CO2e (2022).
+- Biofuels are typically liquid fuels wholly or partially made from fuels whose feedstock was a plant-based material and can often be directly substituted into the applications where conventional fossil fuels are currently used. - Natural gas has lower CO2e emissions than diesel for an equivalent energy output, although retrofit of equipment, or purchase of new equipment could be needed, with its inherent embodied carbon and capital cost.